 In order to support our continuous financial performance enhancement goal, net cost and volume improvements are targeted.
-Risks to delivery include unplanned or unexpected operational issues, lack of joint venture partner support, limited and or stretched resources to manage complex and multi-disciplinary projects and inability to deliver savings through implementation of new technology and innovation.
+Risks to delivery include unplanned or unexpected operational issues and stoppages, failure to implement, comply with and embed the Group's operating model and technical standards or to maintain critical plant, machinery and infrastructure, lack of joint venture partner support, limited and or stretched resources to manage complex and multi-disciplinary projects and inability to deliver savings through implementation of new technology and innovation.
 Failure to deliver our underlying EBITDA improvement targets could adversely affect our cash flow levels, reduce investor confidence and adversely affect our business.